mongodb/mongodb-kubernetes/docs/dev/release/releasing-om-images.md

 1. Change the variable `ops_manager_50_latest` or `ops_manager_44_latest`
    (whatever you are releasing) to `X.Y.Z` in `.evergreen.yml` file.

 2. Add the new version in `release.json` under the ops-manager versions

+3. Add the new version in `helm_chart/values-openshift.yaml` under `relatedImages.opsManager`.

+4. Add the new image version reference in `public/mongodb-enterprise-openshift.yaml`.